AdeniyiBen/My_Portfolio/README.md

 - Assisted in collecting, cleaning, and organizing data from various sources to ensure accuracy and completeness
 - Utilized analytical tools (e.g., Excel, SQL, Python) to perform data analysis and generate insights for ongoing projects
 - Created visualizations and reports to communicate findings to team members and stakeholders.

+  **Social Media Manager @ Amplify (_2023 - 2024_)**
+- Content Creation, Strategy and Campaign Management
+- Platform Management and Engagement & Community Management
+- Created visualizations and reports to communicate findings to team members and stakeholders

+  **Data Analyst Intern @ Sabi Programmers (_2018 - present_)**
+- Design Church Materials: Develop brochures, flyers, and posters for events, services, and programs
+- Event Branding: Design promotional materials for special events such as fundraisers, community outreach programs, and seasonal services
+- Update Materials: Regularly update and refresh visual content to keep it relevant and engaging.

 ## Projects
 ### Car Sales:Trends And Analysis ([Files](https://drive.google.com/drive/folders/1_evVvioLyGotZ7QaLHPc9o14-P6fU1_N))